department-of-veterans-affairs/vets-website/content/pages/burials/index.md

   </div>

   <div class="link">
-    <a href="https://vets.gov/burials-and-memorials/survivor-and-dependent-benefits/burial-costs/"><b>Help With Paying For Veterans Funeral and Burial Costs</b></a>
+    <a href="https://vets.gov/burials-and-memorials/survivor-and-dependent-benefits/burial-costs/"><b>Veteran Burial Allowance</b></a>
     <p>Learn how to apply for a burial allowance to help pay for Veterans funeral services, burial, and transportation costs.</p>
   </div>

   <div class="link">
-    <a href="https://www.vets.gov/burials-and-memorials/honor/headstones-markers-medallions/"><b>Veterans Grave Markers, Headstones, Presidential Memorial Certificate, and Other Memorial Items</b></a>
+    <a href="https://www.vets.gov/burials-and-memorials/honor/headstones-markers-medallions/"><b>Veterans Memorial Items</b></a>
-    <p>Find out how to apply for memorial items to honor a Veteran's service.</p>
+    <p>Find out how to apply for grave markers, headstones Presidential Memorial Certificates, and other memorial items to honor a Veteran's service.</p>
   </div>

   <div class="link">